 = (9950-9200)/9200 = 0.815 *100 = 8.15%.

 Hence, the GDP growth rate in year 2 is 8.15%.
 This growth rate is determined by the GDP of a previous period.
-It implies that the GDP growth rate is the relative measure of the expansion of economic activities.
-And thus, it appropriately measures the country’s productive capacity.
+This implies that the GDP growth rate is a relative measure of the expansion of economic activities.
+Thus, it appropriately measures the country’s productive capacity.

-I hope my effort to clarify the meaning and growth rate of GDP is fruitful.
-If you have anything to ask or say, please leave a comment to us.
+I hope you understand the meaning of GDP growth rate.
+If you have anything to ask or say, please leave a comment.
 Lastly, you may also read National Income Accounting: Methods and Problems.